 21 lest, when I come again,

-Paul’s second visit to Corinth was a humbling experience because the church rejected him (2 Co 2:1, 5).
-He is apprehensive that he will be humbled again on his upcoming visit to the city.
+Paul’s second visit to Corinth had been a humbling experience because the church rejected him (2 Co 2:1, 5).
+He was apprehensive that he would be humbled again on his upcoming visit to the city.

 my God will humble me among you,

 A humble servant grieves the fall of his people.
-In this case, Paul fears that the people he led to Christ will submerge into sexual sins.
+In this case, Paul feared that the people he led to Christ would submerge into sexual sins.
 His humiliation had to do with his dealing with sexual sins in the church, among the people he led to Christ.
 He had a profound sense of responsibility for the church.

 and I shall mourn for many who have sinned before